District policies & procedures

 Program transfer (career & technology)

 Program Transfers, available at the high school level for upcoming 9th graders only, involve Career and Technology Education concentrated sequence of courses with four or more credits that provide job-specific training and may lead to licensure or certification.
 A program transfer request for the upcoming school year for a program not offered at the 9th grader’s home campus may be submitted in the spring until the Friday before school starts.
-Applications received will be ordered sequentially by date/time received by Pupil Personnel.
+Applications received will be ordered sequentially by date/time received by the Office of Student Advocacy and School Choice.
 Program transfers are approved by the requested Campus Principal after a review of the student’s discipline & attendance records and pending availability within the program.
 Transfers are dependent upon the student being admitted to the specific program and require continuous enrollment to remain in effect.
 Additionally, the Dual Language Program, as a form of bilingual education, is offered at select elementary and middle schools.
 Questions specific to the program type should be directed to the school counselor, administration, and/or program sponsor.

 Parental choice transfer

-Northside parents/guardians may submit a parental choice transfer request for their child(ren) for the upcoming school year to the Department of Pupil Personnel beginning in the spring and before the first day of the subsequent school year.
+Northside parents/guardians may submit a parental choice transfer request for their child(ren) for the upcoming school year to the Office of Student Advocacy and School Choice beginning in the spring and before the first day of the subsequent school year.
 Because parent/guardian can request this type of transfer for any reason, a rationale for the transfer request is not required on the form.
 Requests received prior to Spring Break, shall receive priority consideration and shall be ordered by lottery.

 The approval of parental choice transfer requests is dependent on a number of factors: